ElVit/hassio-addons/rclone-conf/DOCS.md

     destination: DummyRemote:/destinationDir
 ```

-This job will synchronize all files from '/share/sourceDir' to 'DummyRemote:/destinationDir' and print all copied files in the addon log.
-The '--dryrun' option defines that actually no files will be copied, so you will see in the log which file would be transfered.
+This job will synchronize all files from `/share/sourceDir` to `DummyRemote:/destinationDir` and print all copied files in the addon log.
+The `--dryrun` option defines that actually no files will be copied, so you will see in the log which file would be transfered.

 ## Options: